 Think about how you can use technology to increase member visibility and allow people to connect with each other directly.
 Basically, an online community that can grow on its own and can be nurtured with less effort.
 We’ll cover this specific topic in a later post in more detail, so stay tuned.

 Being focused on hospitality is essential for the success of coworking spaces.
 But, be cautious to what extent you want to stretch your hospitality service, as too much of it can ‘steal’ the feeling of commitment to the community.
-Be caring, but let people manage themselves, too.
+Be caring, but let people sometimes take the initiative too.

-Here’s a simple example: if a member comes to you with an idea of an event that might be interesting to other people in the space, tell them “Sounds good.
-When would you like to do it?” and support them in organizing it.
+Here’s a simple example: If a member comes to you with an idea of an event that might be interesting to other people in the space, you might want to let them actively participate in the organization process.

-Whether it allows companies to meet their new big client without even leaving the office or helps young startups to grow, or simply gives an opportunity for knowledge sharing or wearing pants; a community is something that adds both human and business value.
+Whether it allows companies to meet their new big client without even leaving the office or helps young startups grow, or simply gives an opportunity for knowledge sharing, a vibrant community is something that adds both human and business value.

 A community is the core, the foundation, the inner spirit of a coworking space.
 It’s what attracts people.
-It’s an enigma that’s often difficult to explain, but yet, it’s why we’re all in Coworking, after all.
+It’s an enigma that’s often difficult to explain, but yet, it’s why we’re all in love with coworking, after all.

 P.S.
 Did you enjoy reading through this post? ✅ 👉Don’t miss to sign up for our newsletter (subscribe button at the bottom of this page), so you can stay up to date with such coworking tips and insights!